 Courses within the programme

-You can choose how to organise your studies yourself, after consulting the Director of Studies.
+You can choose how to organise your studies yourself, after consulting with the Director of Studies.
 Below you can see one example of how the course work can be organised for the full, two-year programme.

 With a Master of Arts degree, specialising in Classical Archaeology and Ancient History, you are eligible for further PhD studies in this field.
 Previous students have found work as archaeologists, museum curators and educators, investigators for the public sector, aid workers, tour leaders and guides, cultural writers, and researchers and lecturers at universities.